digital-land/dluhc-datasets/README.md

 Automatic deployment is set up from the Heroku dashboard for the application.
 See `/apps/dluhc-datasets/deploy/github` when logged into Heroku dashboard

+### DNS

+DNS for this application is managed between Digital Land route 53 and Heroku

+Configuration is managed on Heroku side on the `/apps/dluhc-datasets/settings` page of the dashboard

+Route 53 setup is manged [here](https://github.com/digital-land/digital-land-infrastructure/blob/main/systems/data-design/environments/development.tfvars)

 ## Monitoring

 There is monitoring of the application via Sentry - accessible through the Heroku dashboard page for this application on the